jensstenbye/masters/README.md

 ## scRNA denoising code

 This repository contains the code used to create and train the scRNA denoising models described in my masters thesis, and a notebook for preprocessing data used in the project.
+The conda environment used for this project can be reconstructed from 'masters_env.txt' with the correct package versions.
 The code is for documentation purposes only and is non-functional as is.
-A short description of the files is given below
+A short description of the files is given below.

 main.py     -> Main script, constructs and trains specified model<br>
 config.ini  -> Config file read by main.py, containing default parameters for model